finos/common-domain-model/documentation/source/documentation.rst

   }
  ]

-Event Identification
+Event Identifier
-""""""""""""""""""""
+""""""""""""""""

-The event identification information comprises the ``identifier`` and an optional ``version`` and ``issuer``.
+The event identifier information comprises the ``identifier`` and an optional ``version`` and ``issuer``.
 FpML also uses an event identifier construct: the *CorrelationId*, distinct from the identifier associated with the trade (which itself comes in different variations: *PartyTradeIdentifier*, with the *TradeId* and the *VersionedTradeId* as sub-components).
 As a departure from FpML, the CDM approach consists in using a common identifier component across products and events.

 .. code-block:: Java